Mapletown's Menear PIAA champion

-Ella Menear got her first PIAA title and Mapletown got its first state champion of any sort Friday in the PIAA Class AA championships.
+MECHANICSBURG — Ella Menear got her first PIAA title and Mapletown got its first state champion of any sort Friday in the PIAA Class AA Swimming Championships.

 Second place went to Leah Shackley of Bedford with a time of 55.65 and Megan Maholic of Villa Maria was third with a time of 56.17.